joeycrack93/AZ-104-AzureGov/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 1. Click **Overview** and select the most recent storage account you created [not Cloud Shell storage acc].
 Select **Delete** on the top of the storage account blade.
 When prompted for the confirmation, in the **Delete storage account** blade, type the name of the storage account to confirm and click **Delete**.

 Bonus: Navigate to your Cloud Shell storage account.
 Select **Delete** on the top of the storage account blade.
-Notice it can't be deleted because of the delete lock that we assigned to it previously [step 5]
+Notice it can't be deleted because of the delete lock  we assigned to it previously [steps 5 and 6].
+Please leave the delete lock in place as you will be using Cloud Shell the remainder of the labs.
+   >**Note**:You will be creating and deleting numerous resources throughout the remaining labs, but it's generally easier to have a single Cloud Shell storage account persist.

 #### Review